COMP2160-Game-Development/Prac-03/README.md

 The jump we've created is very "floaty"!
 Let's add some nuance to our state machine to make the jump feel better.
 These jumps can be a little bit tricky to implement.
 As we move throug the three extra states we are going to add, try working them out on pen-and-paper.
 Always keep paper and a pen next to you when programming.
 Sketching things out on paper before writing code will help a LOT.

 ### Hold to jump higher
-We want to allow the player to jump higher depending on how long they hold the jump button down.
+We want the player to jump higher depending on how long they hold the jump button down.
 This can be achieved by having a stage at the beginning of the jump in which the player rises at a constant speed until either they release the jump button, or the timer runs out (to prevent them going up forever).

 Think about how you'd achieve this and sketch it out in your state machine drawing.

 ### Capping the fall rate
-If we jump very high, we will end up coming down very quickly.
+If we jump very high, we will come down very quickly.
 Usually we want to cap out the falling speed at some maximum value, to make sure falling isn’t uncontrollably fast.
 We can do this by adding an extra state to our state machine.
-When the falling velocity reaches terminal velocity, we can enter a new state in which gravity is no longer applied.
+When the falling velocity reaches terminal velocity, we enter a new state in which gravity is not applied.

 Think about how you'd achieve this and add it to your state machine drawing.